genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_running-applications/02_options/01_using-wsl.md

 The Docker container for Oracle uses between 2-3GB or RAM at rest.
 Ensure you have enough RAM to run Oracle locally.
 :::

-To set up user accounts for your locally running Oracle instance, follow the steps below:
+To set up a user account for your locally running Oracle instance, follow the steps below:

-Firstly, enable SQL*Plus using the following command with the /nolog argument.
-This will allow us to open a connectionless command-line session.
+First, enable SQL*Plus using the following command with the /nolog argument.
+This enables you to open a connectionless command-line session:

 ```
 docker exec -it genesis_oracle bash -c "source /home/oracle/.bashrc; sqlplus /nolog"